CDEBase/fullstack-pro/docs/What_to_know_about_lerna?.md

 The outlier packages with different versions will get a normal, local node_modules installation of the necessary dependencies.
 - `npm run clean` - Removes the node_modules directory from all packages.
 - `npm run build` - It invokes `npm run build` in each packages parallely.
 - `npm run watch` - Automatically builds the packages that are changed.
-Recommend to run this when coding, so you would know anything (compilation errors) breaks instantly.
+Recommended to run this when actively coding, so you would know anything (compilation errors) breaks instantly.